DPDK/dpdk/doc/guides/gpus/cuda.rst

   $ # Launch gdrdrv kernel module on the system
   $ sudo ./insmod.sh

-You need to indicate to meson where GDRCopy headers files are as in case of CUDA headers.
+You need to indicate to Meson where GDRCopy header files are as in case of CUDA headers.
 An example would be:

 .. code-block:: console

   $ meson setup build -Dc_args="-I/usr/local/cuda/include -I/path/to/gdrcopy/include"

-If headers are not found, the CUDA GPU driver library is built without the CPU map capability and will return error if the application invokes the gpudev ``rte_gpu_mem_cpu_map`` function.
+If headers are not found, the CUDA GPU driver library is built without the CPU map capability, and will return an error if the application invokes the gpudev ``rte_gpu_mem_cpu_map`` function.

 CUDA Shared Library